Ayushhh26/flowboard/README.md

 ---

-## Technical Decisions
+## Architecture notes

-The interesting parts aren't visible from the screenshot.
-Here's why this is built the way it is.
+A few choices that are easy to miss when skimming the UI.

 ### 1. Server state and UI state live in different stores

 React Query owns everything that came from the server (boards, columns, cards).
 Zustand owns everything ephemeral (which drawer is open, whether demo mode is on).
 The two never mix.

 **Why:** Putting API data in a global UI store turns every fetch, mutation, and refetch into manual cache plumbing.
-React Query already solves caching, deduping, and invalidation.
-Zustand is reserved for state that has no server counterpart — that way I never have to ask "is this the source of truth or a stale copy?"
+React Query already handles caching, deduping, and invalidation.
+Zustand holds only state with no server counterpart, so there is always one source of truth for board data.

 ### 2. Optimistic updates with cache snapshots, not setState